 is the Bobov Rebbe (Chasidic rabbi), Rabbi Ben-Zion Halberstam.

-He was killed during the holocaust.
+He was killed during the Shoah.
 (Information provided by Tomer Brunner)

 Do you know who any of the other townspeople would be?

 Sara Kiehl Stella Landau, a granddaughter of * Brothers: Shlome and Yitzchok Schiff and ?